imbybio/elm-makers-workshop/README.md

 - module and type names start with an uppercase letter, such as `Html` or `String`;
   note that by convention, a lot of modules define a type of the same name
-- variable and function names start with a lowercase letter, such as `view` or `model`
+- variable, function and parameterised type names start with a lowercase letter, such as `view` or `model`
 - a function is called by just referencing it followed by its arguments, such as `view model`, and can be enclosed in braces when grouping is necessary, such as `(view model)`.